- Discover CSUB

 - - be from another underrepresented group.

 Applications will be evaluated based on academic performance, financial need, underrepresented status, major, life experience and special circumstances.
-To apply please go to the Graduate Studies website to review the Guidelines and complete an Application.
+To apply please go to the Graduate Student Center to review the Guidelines and complete an Application.

 An internship is typically a hands-on learning experience within a business or organization setting that exposes the student to their field of interest.
 Some professions require students to have participated in an internship program before they can be hired as an employee.
 Internships vary on whether or not students are paid to participate.
 Compensation received for an internship is considered taxable income for both U.S. and international students.